wiard/punkbank/README.md

 # Bitmappunk's World: A Simplified Metaverse Solution

 People LOVE numbers and people LOVE to give each other presents.
-Thats why we from punkbank.bitmap have chosen this opportunity to create a smaller and happier world on Bitcoin.
+Thats why we from `punkbank.bitmap` have chosen this opportunity to create a smaller and happier world on Bitcoin.
 Why would this be a clever idea.
 In order to experiment with concepts from Artificial Intelligence in combination with Value Transaction using the Blockchain is a very worthwhile experiment.
 It shows the Synthetic Economies working with Artificial Intelligence in a Laboratory Kind of way and because Code is considered Law the compexity of Smart Contract Like ways of working can be investigated thoroughly.

-The present we want to give the partakers of our initiative is the possibilities to use numbers in a clever way.
+The presents we want to give the partakers of our initiative is the possibilities to use numbers in a clever way.
 Besides the cleverness of using numbers, we want to do this in settings that are easy to understand for even young people, who see the online world and tokenization as the natural way to move around.

 In Bitmappunk's World, the utilization of easy-to-read code provided by `.element` presents a solution for effective parcel management on Bitmaps.